• Instagram

 Day 5: Salt Springs on Lake George to Hontoon Island State Park

-Notes: This auto-routing from Navionics has you going the shortest route through Lake George, but you might prefer to take the channel down to the lake’s center.
+• Notes: Some routes have you going the shortest route through Lake George, but you might prefer to take the channel down to the lake’s center.
 Once you pass the southern entrance to Lake George, you enter the “old Florida” landscape, which is truly beautiful!
 Enjoy the slower pace of life that the windy river takes you on.

 Day 6: Hontoon Island State Park to Sanford